AllenKeelig/atlas-web-development/html_advanced/README.md

-Atlas project for instructor Max of T3-fs to teach advanced html.
+Atlas project for instructor Max of T3-fs to teach advanced css for an html page.